giovanniboscu/continuous-section-field/docs/sections/sectionfullanalysis.md

 This document explains **all quantities reported by the CSF _Section Full Analysis_**.

-It is intended as a **clear, engineering‑oriented reference** for users who want to:
+It is intended as a **clear, engineering-oriented reference** for users who want to:
 - understand what each value represents,
 - know how it is computed in CSF,
 - understand **the validity domain and limitations** of each quantity.